Board of Directors

 Executive Vice Chancellor & Provost of the University of California, Berkeley

-General Partner, Flybridge Capital Partners
+General Partner and Co-Founder, Flybridge Capital Partners

 Jeff is a general partner at Flybridge, a venture capital firm in Boston and NYC, and leads the firm's edtech practice, including investments in codecademy, Next University, Open English and Valore.
 He also serves as a Senior Lecturer at Harvard Business School (HBS) and teaches a class on entrepreneurship.
 In this capacity, he has co-authored twelve HBS cases and notes as well as a book, Mastering the VC Game, an insider’s guide to financing and company-building.
 Prior to Flybridge, Jeff was an entrepreneur, co-founding Upromise (a college savings loyalty program) and serving as an executive at Open Market.
 Prior to Open Market, Jeff was with the strategy consulting firm, BCG.